19hours/sg-statutes/Acts/Smoking (Prohibition in Certain Places) Act.md

 ### Exemption

 10\.
-The Agency may, subject to the general or special directions of the Minister, either permanently or for such period as the Agency thinks fit, exempt any specified place or specified vehicle from all or any of the provisions of this Act.
+The Agency may, with the approval of the Minister and by order in theGazette, exempt any person or place from all or any of the provisions of this Act either generally or in a particular case and subject to such conditions as the Agency may impose in the order.

-[9

-[4/2002]
+[Act 39 of 2018 wef 01/01/2019]

 ### Regulations

-11\.—(1) The Agency may, with the approval of the Minister, make such regulations as seem to the Agency necessary or expedient for the purpose of carrying out the provisions of this Act.
+11\.—(1) The Agency may, with the approval of the Minister, make such regulations as seem to the Agency necessary or expedient for the purpose of carrying out the provisions of this Act and for prescribing anything that is to be prescribed.

 [4/2002]

+[Act 39 of 2018 wef 01/01/2019]

 (2) All such regulations shall be presented to Parliament as soon as possible after publication in theGazette.